A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

+where $p$ represents a robot path, $R$ is a scalar function that measures the rewards, $L$ is a scalar function that quantifies the path length, and $B$ denotes a given budget.

+Additional objectives studied in reward maximization include maximizing a robot lifetime~\citep{jadaliha2013environmental} and reducing resource usage~\citep{parker2013estimation}.

-Reward maximization has been studied in computational geometry; one of them is called the \emph{prize collecting} traveling salesman problem~\citep{balas1989prize}, whose objective is to find a subset of cities to visit such that travel costs and net penalties, getting a prize when visiting a city and a penalty when failing to visit a city, can be minimized.
+Reward maximization has been studied in computational geometry. \emph{Prize collecting} traveling salesman problem~\citep{balas1989prize} finds a subset of cities to visit such that travel costs and net penalties--getting a prize when visiting a city and a penalty when failing to visit a city--are minimized.

 Reward maximization can be interpreted as cost minimization from the control theory perspective.
-An optimization-based approach has been studied to minimize some cost functions for optimal data collection. \cite{leonard2007collective} present a data collection scheme that computes optimal multi-robot paths by minimizing the error in a model estimate of the sampled field.
+An optimization-based approach has been studied to minimize certain cost functions for optimal data collection. \citet{leonard2007collective} present a data collection scheme to compute optimal multi-robot paths by minimizing the error in a model estimate of the sampled field.

-Another variant is the \emph{orienteering problem}, where the goal is to maximize the reward collected until the budget is exhausted when a limited budget (\eg, time or fuel) is given. \cite{chekuri2005recursive} propose a first recursive greedy algorithm for the orienteering problem where the objective function is a submodular set function.
-They prove their algorithm runs in a quasi-polynomial time and its approximation is $\mathcal{O}(\log \rm{OPT})$.
-Various methods in the robotics community built \emph{submodular orienteering} algorithms on the result of this recursive greedy algorithm, such as \cite{binney2013optimizing}.
-The previous work mostly considers the reward function of a sampling location to be independent with rewards in other locations. \cite{yu2016correlated} propose a correlated orienteering problem where a quadratic utility function is considered to capture a spatial correlation.
+Another variant is the \emph{orienteering problem}, where the goal is to maximize the reward collected until a given budget (\eg, time or fuel) is exhausted. \citet{chekuri2005recursive} propose a first recursive greedy algorithm for the orienteering problem, where the objective function is a submodular set function.
+They prove that their algorithm runs in quasi-polynomial time and provides an approximation guarantee of $\mathcal{O}(\log \rm{OPT})$, where $\rm{OPT}$ denotes the optimal value for a given problem.
+Various methods in the robotics community are built upon the results of this recursive greedy algorithm to develop \emph{submodular orienteering} algorithms, such as \citet{binney2013optimizing}.
+The previous work mostly consider the reward function of a sampling location to be independent of rewards in other locations. \citet{yu2016correlated} propose a correlated orienteering problem where a quadratic utility function is considered to capture a spatial correlation.
 Other practical challenges have been addressed in the orienteering problem, such as orienteering with neighborhoods~\citep{faigl2016self}, service time dependant rewards~\citep{mansfield2021multi}, uncertain rewards~\citep{liu2021team}, unknown rewards~\citep{wilde2021learning}, and uncertain environment model~\citep{peltzer2022fig}.